jhorology/nks-presets-collection/README.md

 Raw preset data (*.pchk files) and some image files are not my property.
 I'm not a lawyer, but I think the use of these come under [fair-use](https://en.wikipedia.org/wiki/Fair_use).

-Download files are completely free under your responsibility if you trust and believe fair-use.
+Download files are completely free under your own responsibility if you trust and believe fair-use.
 And of course you must be a legal user of these VSTi plugins.

 All other script codes are licensed under MIT.